-6. Prepare your team.
+7. Prepare your team.

 Be sure that your company and key stakeholders are ready for you to launch and begin marketing the product.
 Communicate with the company through internal presentations, Slack, or email to keep your company in-the-know of your launch plan.

-7. Launch the product
+8. Launch the product

-Once you’ve completed all the above steps, you can launch the product.
-After you launch, track how the go-to-market strategy is performing.
+After you launch your product, track how the go-to-market strategy is performing.
 Be prepared to pivot or adjust aspects of your plan if they aren't going smoothly.